Kong/gojira/README.md

   lay           make gojira lay an egg

-  snapshot      make a snapshot of a running gojira
+  snapshot[?!]  make a snapshot of a running gojira

   compose       alias for docker-compose, try: gojira compose help